ICHydro/anaconda/installation/README.md

 ## 4. Database

-The project is using MySQL as database.
-MySQL is an open-source relational database management system (RDBMS).
-MySQL is a popular choice of database for use in web applications, and is a central component of the widely used LAMP open-source web application software stack.
+We use the standard LAMP setup, which includes MySQL as the database.
+MySQL should already be installed if you followed the instructions above.

 ### Loading data in MySQL.